tophefo/IpCamera/README.md

 ## Roadmap for further development

-Audio Alarm support for Amcrest cameras is being looked at, followed by a way to give a picture in Openhab from cameras with password protected features.
-If you need a feature added that is in an API it is very easy to add most of them, so raise a ticket with the request.
+If you need a feature added that is in an API it is very easy to add most of them, so raise a ticket with the request if you are not able to copy what I have already done and create a push request.